RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Mix chicken slices with soy sauce, cornstarch, oil, and baking soda.
-Let sit for 10 minutes.
+Mix the chicken with the soy sauce, cornstarch, oil, and optional baking soda.

-Mix together curry powder, sugar, red curry paste, coconut milk, and salt.
-Add to chicken and marinate while preparing the sauce.
+Stir together the curry powder, sugar, red curry paste, coconut milk, and salt, then coat the chicken and let it sit while you make the sauce.

-Combine all peanut sauce ingredients in a small saucepan over medium heat.
+Combine all the sauce ingredients in a small saucepan.

-Heat 1 tbsp oil in a large skillet over medium-high heat.
+Heat a little oil in a skillet over medium-high heat.

-Cook chicken in a single layer, 2–3 minutes per side, until golden and cooked through.
+Cook the chicken until golden and cooked through.

 5/3/2025